OMGhozlan/MBaz_Downloader/README.md

 # MBaz_Downloader
-Python utility for downloading samples from MalwareBazaar run `pip install -r requirements.txt` before running
+Python utility for downloading samples from MalwareBazaar
+# Installation
+Run `pip install -r requirements.txt` before running
+Note: You need to use your own API key from MalwareBazaar